About Us

 Choose to Succeed was created in 2012 when local foundations and community members joined together with the common goal of improving education outcomes for San Antonio’s students.
 Our mission is to ensure that every family has access to high-performing, tuition-free public education options regardless of their zip code.

-Choose to Succeed is excited to be working with nascent and growing charter networks including BASIS Schools, Celebrate Dyslexia Schools, Compass Rose Public SchoolsEssence Preparatory Charter School, The Gathering Place, George Gervin Academy, Great Hearts Academies, Harmony Public Schools, Henry Ford Academy, IDEA Public Schools, KIPP Texas – San Antonio, Legacy Traditional Schools – Texas, New Frontiers Public Schools, Prelude Preparatory School, Promesa Academy Charter SchoolRoyal Public Schools, School of Science and Technology, San Antonio Preparatory Community SchoolSomerset Academies of Texas, and Valor Education to expand the number of high-quality educational options for San Antonio students and their families.
+Choose to Succeed is excited to be working with nascent and growing charter networks including BASIS Schools, Celebrate Dyslexia Schools, Compass Rose Public SchoolsEssence Preparatory Charter School, The Gathering Place, George Gervin Academy, Great Hearts Academies, Harmony Public Schools, Henry Ford Academy, IDEA Public Schools, Jubilee Academies, KIPP Texas – San Antonio, Legacy Traditional Schools – Texas, New Frontiers Public Schools, Prelude Preparatory School, Promesa Academy Charter SchoolRoyal Public Schools, School of Science and Technology, San Antonio Preparatory Community SchoolSomerset Academies of Texas, and Valor Education to expand the number of high-quality educational options for San Antonio students and their families.

 Our Leadership